-Be honest with me…How many ripe bananas are sitting on your counter right now.
+Be honest with me…How many ripe bananas are sitting on your counter right now?
+Too many, right?

-But first, let’s roast these ripe bananas with brown sugar and some warm fall spices.
-The bananas are roasted for about 20 minutes until they soften and the sugars (both sprinkled and in the fruit) caramelize.
+First, roast these ripe bananas with brown sugar and some warm fall spices.
+The bananas are roasted for about 25 minutes until they soften and the sugars (both sprinkled and in the fruit) caramelize.
+It will smell amazing.

 This is all scraped into a bowl and mashed.

 Then we make the chocolate bread.
-No mixer required.
+No mixer required (unless you want to, of course).
 Just a bowl, a whisk, and some heavy arm action.
-Summer bodies are made in the wintertime.
+Work those arms!

-Melted butter and coconut oil are used here.
+- Melted butter and coconut oil are used here.
 Feel free to use all butter if you’re out of coconut oil.
-A little vanilla extract, some banana liqueur.
-You know, to heighten the banana flavor a tad.

-The wet ingredients are mixed until combined.
+- The wet ingredients are mixed until combined.
 The dry ingredients are folded in, and finally chocolate chips are gently added to this batter.
-This is all baked in a loaf pan.
-As you patiently wait for the oven to rise and bake the smack out of this cake, make a chocolate ganache.
+It’s important not to overmix the batter.

-Once the cake cools the ganache is either drizzled or spread on the surface of the chocolate banana bread.
+Once the cake cools, drizzle or spoon the ganache on the surface of the chocolate banana bread.

 Dark Roasted Banana Bread